 Wedding receptions are a time-honored tradition for newlywed couples to celebrate their new marriage, enjoy the company of their guests, and show their appreciation to their family and wedding party.

 Over time, many traditions have evolved for the wedding reception.
-For a Christian couple, some of these traditions should be done away with, while others can be transformed to have new meaning.
+For a Christian couple, some of these traditions should be done away with, while others can be transformed with the help of your event planner Seattle to have new meaning.
 And for a Christian couple, there are new traditions to consider adding that will honor Christ and shine his light and love to your guests.

 What You’ll Find in This Article About Wedding Reception Ideas